airbr/golang-hugo-blog/content/posts/llb.md

 I am proud of these achievements even though I have not been doing law as a career and instead doing Web Development since 2016.
 As part of my legal education I read a lot of cases and discussed hard problems with a lot of people.
 I got enormous joy out of the intellectual exercise of the degree.

 I spent the majority of my University time working to become a lawyer and then did post graduate examinations called PROFS to become enrolled as someone who could have been hired and then given a practicing certificate in New Zealand.
-Only when you currently have a practicing certificate can you call yourself a Lawyer in New Zealand.
+Only when you currently have a practicing certificate can you call yourself a lawyer in New Zealand.

 #### So how did I become a web developer, working in tech for the last six+ years?